Yoga: The great Bharatiya knowledge system that unites physical self with metaphysical beyond

 From this abundance emerged a great knowledge system, which not only helped us to achieve perfect mental, emotional and physical well-being but also provided the entire blueprint to attain the highest conscious evolution, which we can call ‘Moksh’, ‘Anand’, awakening or liberation.

-Yes, we are talking about ‘Yog’, which is one of the most sacred and transformational gifts from India to the whole world.
-Because of Yog’s profound effect on every aspect of our life, and its growing relevance for human well-being, in December 2014, the UN proclaimed 21 June as the International Day of Yog.
+Yes, we are talking about ‘Yog’, which is one of the most sacred & transformational gifts from India to the whole world.
+Because of Yog’s profound effect on every aspect of our life, and its growing relevance for human well-being, in December 2014, UN proclaimed 21st June as the International Day of Yog.

 Today, there is hardly anybody who has not heard about ‘Yog’ in some context or the other.
 But there are a few questions we must ask ourselves.
 Do we really know what ‘Yog’ is?
 Do we know the tremendous power of Yog?
 Are we harnessing it well?
 Are we integrating Yog into our daily lives?
 Do we see it in its totality or just one part of it?
 Is Yog transformational for us?
 Do we see it as an activity, body exercise, lifestyle or anything beyond?

 This is exactly what we are doing with ‘Yog’.
-We are not harnessing the full potential of ‘Yog’ for our physical, mental, emotional, social and spiritual well-being.
+We are not harnessing the full potential of ‘Yog’ for our physical, mental, emotional, social & spiritual well-being.

 To systematize it, Maharishi Patanjali structured Yog into eight steps, we call it ‘Ashtang Yog’, which literally means eight limbs of ‘Yog’.
 They are: